taboca/doc-js-example-react-native-redux-join-fake-store/README.md

 mkdir components
 ```

-### The static json file that will feed our criteria/product data store
+### ./app/data_products.json — a static file to be loaded

-Create a file, within the ./app folder, named data_products.json`
+This fill be be used statically loaded based on a given action.
+In the first stage of this example, we will just dump each product to the screen.

 ```
 {